MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntintsafe/nf-ntintsafe-rtlulonglongtoulong.md

 ## -parameters

 ### -param ullOperand [in]

 The value to be converted.

+### -param pulResult

+TBD

-### -param puResult [out]
+#### - puResult [out]

 A pointer to the converted value.
 In the case where the conversion causes a truncation of the original value, the function returns STATUS_INTEGER_OVERFLOW and this parameter is not valid.

 ## -remarks

-This is one of a set of inline functions designed to provide type conversions and perform validity checks with minimal impact on performance.</p>
+This is one of a set of inline functions designed to provide type conversions and perform validity checks with minimal impact on performance.